n01103934/Thermometer/index.md

+# Sept 25 2018
+Worked on budget for project and I completed it.
+I will provide a excel document of the budget in my respository.

 # Sept 18 2018
 Worked on project schedule and submitted it.
 I provided a microsoft project document of the schedule in my Gibhub respository.